What Is The Stock Market and How Does It Work?

 What is the future of the stock market?

-First, the NYSE remains the largest and (arguably) the most powerful stock exchange in the entire world.
-It’s so large, in fact, that its market capitalization is larger than Tokyo, London, and NASDAQ combined.
+First of all, the NYSE continues to be the biggest and (potentially) the most influential stock exchange in the entire world.
+In fact, it is so big that its market capitalization is greater than the sum of Tokyo, London, and NASDAQ.

-Whatever the future may hold for stock markets, they’re going to continue playing an important role in global economies around the world for the long foreseeable future.
+Whatever the stock market's future may hold, they will continue to play a significant role in global economies for the foreseeable future.

 What is the largest stock market in the world today?